Max9i/NBackApp/README.md

-This is an nBack app build by EmmaJson
+This is an N'Back app build by EmmaJson